Etsy 1099-K for Sellers — Your 2026 Complete Guide

 We explain what Etsy sellers need to know about the 1099K form, what you'll need to do with this form and what to do if you don't receive one.

-As an Etsy seller, navigating the world of taxes can feel daunting.
-One crucial document you need to understand is the 1099-K form.
+As an Etsy seller, dealing with taxes can feel daunting.
+One key document you need to understand is the 1099-K form — and the rules around it have changed significantly in recent years.

 Let’s get started!